 We've taken great care during our planning and design of the pipeline to avoid the hilly terrain, environmentally designated sites, archaeological sites and urban areas.

 The route will have twin pipelines which will be constructed to make the most of gravity and utilise the natural contours of the land, allowing the water to travel easily along the pipes without the need for pumps.

 There are several points on the pipeline route where we'll be tunnelling under rivers or key road crossings.
-We've already completed two tunnel sections, crossing under the River Greta and our longest tunnel section in the Castlerigg area.
-You may have noticed our teams setting up our working areas in advance of starting the tunnel section under the River Derwent and the A66 in the Cockermouth area.
+We've now completed all five tunnel sections; crossing under the River Greta, our longest tunnel section in the Castlerigg area, two tunnels in Keswick and another in the Cockermouth area which will accommodate the pipe as it runs under the River Derwent and A66.